 Forward Prizes for Poetry: 25 Years

-The prizes will be awarded at a ceremony at the Royal Festival Hall on 20 September 2016.
-Tickets available here.
+The prizes were awarded at a ceremony at the Royal Festival Hall on 20 September 2016 to:

 The Forward Prize for Best Collection Shortlist (£15,000)

 The Felix Dennis Prize for Best First Collection Shortlist (£5,000)

 The Forward Prize for Best Single Poem Shortlist (£1,000)